 How can you help your employees who bring their problems to work?

 A workplace chaplain is someone who contracts with a business and actually offers workplace ministry to the business’s employees.
-This may include offering life coaching, helping mediate conflicts between employees, and offering wellness or training seminars.
+This may include offering life coaching, helping mediate conflicts between employees, and offering wellness or life-skills training.

 What Do Chaplains Do?

 Chaplains perform a variety of functions depending on their ministry location, but there are general functions common to all.
-Workplace Chaplains focus on assisting employees during crisis situations at the office or home, providing caregiving sessions to employees, and providing referrals to other professionals when necessary.
+Workplace Chaplains focus on assisting employees during crisis situations, providing caregiving sessions to employees, and offering referrals to other professionals when necessary.

 What About Employee Assistance Programs?

 An Employee Assistance Program is an important asset to any employee group, but is often underutilized or unable to address the initial onset of a concern.
 An on-site Chaplain will often facilitate the identification of a concern and its early resolution or referral to the EAP provider.
 In addition, we make referrals to community, social, non-profit and faith-based resources that are often overlooked as potential solutions or aids in surviving a crisis.

 What Problems Do Chaplains Typically Help With?